-The BST Menu must be enabled in order to be displayed and accessed.
-This is done by setting the BST Menu item, the last item in the Configuration menu (item 33 in Table 3-4) to Enabled.
+The BST menu must be enabled in order to be displayed and accessed.
+The BST Menu item, located at the end of the Configuration menu (item 32 in Table 3-4), must be se to Enabled.

-The Boiler Sequencing Technology (BST) Menu contains all of the items required to Configure, Operate and Monitor the functionality of the BST System.
+The BST menu contains all of the items required to configure, operate and monitor the functionality of the BST System.
 There are over 50 items in this menu, and selecting any particular item from the list, for inspection or modification, could be time consuming.
-As a result, the BST Menu has been segmented into FIVE logical groups based on functionality.
+As a result, the BST menu has been segmented into FIVE logical groups based on functionality.